-Step-oblique mammography is an accurate technique for determining whether a mammographic finding visible on multiple images on only one projection (but not elucidated using standard additional mammographic projections) represents a summation artifact or a true mass and for precisely localizing the true mass for further evaluation.
+Step-oblique mammography is an accurate technique for determining whether a mammographic finding visible on multiple images on only one projection (but not elucidated using standard additional mammographic projections) represents a summation artefact or a true mass and for precisely localizing the true mass for further evaluation.

 The diagnostic accuracy of step-oblique mammography will be maximized by carefully observing technical requirements.

-- all step-oblique images should be taken with the breast in the same orientation (i.e., all mediolateral oblique or all lateromedial oblique)
+- all step-oblique images should be taken with the breast in the same orientation (i.e. all mediolateral oblique or all lateromedial oblique)

 - the nipple should be in profile on all step-oblique exposures and there should be no rolling of the breast .

 - the patient should stand up straight during all step-oblique exposures.